sh1ku/jsmusic/README.md

 jsmusic
 =======

-Easy javascript code for a HTML5 based music player
+Easy javascript code for an HTML5 based music player